Skip to content

 ⚠️ IMPORTANT MEDICAL DISCLAIMER

-This tool is for **informational purposes ONLY** and is **NOT a substitute for medical advice.** Chronic inflammation is a serious issue linked to many diseases.
-While diet is a key factor, managing health conditions requires a comprehensive plan from a qualified doctor or registered dietitian. **Do not use this information to self-diagnose or self-treat.**
+This tool is for informational and educational purposes ONLY and is NOT a substitute for professional medical advice, diagnosis, or treatment.
+Chronic inflammation is a serious issue linked to many diseases.
+While diet is a key factor, managing health conditions requires a comprehensive plan from a qualified doctor or registered dietitian.
+Do not use this information to self-diagnose or self-treat.
+Always consult your healthcare provider before making significant dietary changes, especially if you have cardiovascular disease or are taking medications.

-A nutritionist or cardiologist would explain that both Omega-6 and Omega-3 are essential polyunsaturated fatty acids that our bodies cannot produce.
-We must get them from our diet.
-However, their balance is crucial for regulating inflammation.
+Cardiologists and nutritionists explain that both omega-6 and omega-3 are essential polyunsaturated fatty acids our bodies cannot produce—we must obtain them from diet.
+However, their balance is crucial for regulating inflammation, a key factor in cardiovascular health.
+Understanding this balance, along with overall nutrient density and proper portions, supports optimal health.

-While necessary, modern diets are often overloaded with Omega-6s (from seed oils, processed foods), which can promote inflammation when out of balance.
+While essential, modern diets are often overloaded with omega-6s from seed oils and processed foods, which can promote inflammation when out of balance.

-Omega-3s (found in flax, chia, walnuts, and fatty fish) produce compounds that actively reduce inflammation.
+Found in flax, chia, walnuts, and fatty fish, omega-3s produce compounds that actively reduce inflammation and support heart health.

 Why the Ratio Matters